 On a few other nights, plan on a romantic dinner at a top restaurant.
 You’ll want to get a bit dressed up and here’s what to pack:

 Tropical Dress: This is the easiest way to really feel like you’re on a Hawaiian honeymoon.
-You can even find a coordinating (or sometimes matching) shirt for your partner.
+You can even find a coordinating (or sometimes matching) shirt for your partner, which is a Hawaii packing list for couples must-have!
 Check out the latest prices and more details.

 And if tropical prints aren’t your thing, you can choose a solid color dress and put a Hawaiian flower in your hair.

 Flat Sandals: If you’re attending a luau on the beach or in the grass, you’ll have a better time if you aren’t worrying about your heels sinking into the ground.
-Flats are definitely the way to go for outdoor dining, too.
+Flats are definitely the way to go for outdoor dining, too, so be sure to add them to your honeymoon checklist.

 Inexpensive Jewelry: While your rings are the true bling, bring along a few pieces of costume jewelry to really dress up your outfit.
-I suggest knock offs just in case they get lost on your trip.
+I suggest knock-offs for your packing checklist for Hawaii just in case they get lost on your trip.

 Hawaii Honeymoon Packing List: Romance in Your Room